sigsum/sigsum/doc/design.md

 The signer also has to do a one-time DNS setup.
 As outlined below, logs will check that _some domain_ is aware of the signer's verification key.
 This is part of a defense mechanism that helps us combat log spam.
-It was not shown in Figure 1 to avoid it from being overly cluttered.
-XXX: should be added?

 #### 3.2.2 - Submit request
 Sigsum logs implement an HTTP(S) API.
 Input and output is human-readable and